LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-07-05-hydejack-post-writing-tips-tricks.md

 List of useful syntaxes you may find interesting when you write your own Jekyll posts.

-If you are interested in more syntax guide, please visit [Kramdown Syntax] & [Hydejack Writing] documentations.
+If you are interested in more syntax guides, please visit [Kramdown Syntax] & [Hydejack Writing] documentations.

 [Kramdown Syntax]: https://kramdown.gettalong.org/syntax.html
 [Hydejack Writing]: https://hydejack.com/docs/writing/